Logiqx/gps-details/docs/chipsets/broadcom/README.md

 The Broadcom [website](https://www.broadcom.com/products/wireless/gnss-gps-socs) currently lists three generations of dual-frequency GNSS chipsets:

-- [BCM4778](https://www.broadcom.com/products/wireless/gnss-gps-socs/bcm4778) is Broadcom's third generation dual-frequency L1L5 GNSS receiver, announced Sep 2021
+- [BCM4778](https://www.broadcom.com/products/wireless/gnss-gps-socs/bcm4778) is Broadcom's third generation dual-frequency L1 + L5 GNSS receiver, announced in Sep 2021

-- [BCM47765](https://www.broadcom.com/products/wireless/gnss-gps-socs/bcm47765) is part of the BCM4776 family, announced Jan 2020
+- [BCM47765](https://www.broadcom.com/products/wireless/gnss-gps-socs/bcm47765) is part of the BCM4776 family supporting L1 + L5, announced in Jan 2020

-- [BCM47755](https://www.broadcom.com/products/wireless/gnss-gps-socs/bcm47755) is part of the BCM4775 family, announced Sep 2017
+- [BCM47755](https://www.broadcom.com/products/wireless/gnss-gps-socs/bcm47755) is part of the BCM4775 family supporting L1 + L5, announced in Sep 2017

-- plus the [BCM47531](https://www.broadcom.com/products/wireless/gnss-gps-socs/bcm47531) which is an old multi-constellation chipset, announced Dec 2013
+The [BCM47531](https://www.broadcom.com/products/wireless/gnss-gps-socs/bcm47531) is also listed which is an L1 multi-constellation chipset, announced in Dec 2013.

-In addition to the chipsets listed above, various other chipsets / families have been released over the years.
+In addition to the four chipsets already mentioned, various other GNSS chipsets / families have been released over the years.

-In recent years, Synaptics have also been producing Broadcom chipsets under their own name, such as the SYN4778.
+Since mid-2020, Synaptics have been producing chipsets such as the SYN4778, after [acquiring certain assets](https://www.globenewswire.com/news-release/2020/07/07/2058930/0/en/Synaptics-to-Acquire-Rights-to-Broadcom-s-Wireless-IoT-Connectivity-Business.html) from Broadcom.

 This document will list Broadcom's various families of GNSS chipset in reverse-chronological order.